vftiago/game-of-life/README.md

 -   Allow users to set up an initial board state by clicking each individual `Cell` to change its state to `dead` or `alive`.
     -   As a follow-up, allow users to clear the board as well (set all cells to `dead`).
--   Allow users to change the arraw dimensions up to a sensible limit.
 -   Allow users to change the time between ticks up to a sensible limit.
 -   Allow users to change cell size up to a sensible limit.
 -   Dynamically set up the initial board dimensions (column and row size) based on window height and width to avoid overflow.
--   Set up the entire board using a single array, identifying neighbours through column size instead.

 ## Create React App